EXCLUSIVELY CANON, ESSENTIAL FOR EOS USERS

-If you shoot in bulb mode, pressing the camera shutter button opens the shutter.
+If you shoot in bulb mode to achieve longer exposure times, pressing the camera shutter button opens the shutter.
 It stays open for as long as you hold the button down – not very convenient for exposure times of more than a few seconds.

-A remote switch is better.
+A remote switch is a much better way of working.
 You can press and lock the remote button so that you can move away from the camera while the exposure is in progress.

 An obvious use for the RC-6 is for shooting self-portraits.
-Set One-shot mode.
+Set your focusing mode to One-shot AF.
 When you press to RC-6 button the camera will autofocus and then fire.
 However, if you do not want to include the RC-6 in the image, set the RC-6 switch to 2-second delay.
 Now when you fire the RC-6 at the camera you will have a couple of seconds to move the device out of the field-of-view before the picture is taken.